Shenanigans

 The sale of Winn’s store perfectly coincided with Richard Riddell’s plans to open up a coffee and sandwich shop.
 Richard had moved to Sewanee in 1970 with his wife, Merissa Tobler, to teach history at St. Andrew’s School.
 Merissa also became a teacher at St. Andrew’s.
 After four years of teaching, Richard began to feel the itch to do something different.
 One day, on the way to Chattanooga, when he stopped to grab a sandwich at Milner’s Market in Monteagle an idea came to him.
 While inside the market, Richard noticed a couple of students from Sewanee buying sandwiches.
 Richard was shocked that they had driven all the way to Monteagle just to grab a sandwich, and the idea for a San Francisco style coffee house started to come together.
 The idea was further solidified when he picked up a Winchester paper and saw that WINN'S GENERAL STORE was for sale.

-Edited from Hallie Ragsdale's Shenanigans: The University of the South’s “Third Place”
+Hallie Ragsdale.
+Shenanigans: The University of the South’s “Third Place”

 Hoge store exterior.jpg